borissedlak/borissedlak.github.io/content/event/tech4caceres/index.md

 #{{% /callout %}}
 ---

-In the lovely Dubrovnik I had the opportunity to speak on behalf of TU WIen about the ongoing research within my PhD.
+I had the opportunity to speak in the online series organized by my colleague Sergio Laso at the University of Extremadura.
+I talked about the latest research results from our labs at TU Wien and UPF Barcelona, where we focus on optimizing the performance of large-scale computing systems, also called Computing Continuum (CC).
+Our methods are centered around explainable Artificial Intelligence (AI) techniques, that create an interpretable understanding of the actions taken by any AI agent.